jassyb21/Case-Study-1/README.md

 The founder and CEO is Carl Cai.

-The company's mission is providing value for its clinets by building a convenient, secure and professional financial services network using technology to connect markets in North America and China.
+The company's mission is providing value for its clients by building a convenient, secure and professional financial services network using technology to connect markets in North America and China.

 ## Business Activities